TasanSerhat/telco-project/README.md

 ![DBeaver](ScreenShots/connection.png)

 **Step 4: Executing Queries**
 Open the `SOLUTIONS.sql` file in your SQL client.
-All required 6 scenarios have been answered with optimized SQL queries and detailed English explanations.
+All required 6 scenarios have been answered with optimized SQL queries and detailed explanations.

 ![Query](ScreenShots/query.png)